tsunami643/blog/_posts/2018-07-18-ti8-team-guide.md

 **What can we expect?** Not that.

-**How to sound smart talking about Thunder** Name the other three players who aren't ddc or Sylar.
+**How to sound smart talking about Thunder** Without scrolling up, name the other three players who aren't ddc or Sylar.

-...you didn't even know Sylar was on this team, did you.

 **What would success look like?** Beyond ddc potentially becoming the last of the <abbr title="Puppey, Universe, Kuroky, ddc">Elite Four all-TI attendees</abbr> to earn an Aegis, a victory for their coach, the ever-lovable rOtK, would be something to celebrate for Eastern and Western Dota fans alike.